VICTIM ENCOUNTER

 Your are alone, walking in the park and find an infant on a bench.
 You establish that the INFANT victim is not responsive, is not breathing and has a pulse of 50.
 What is your next course of action?

-What is...Give 5 cycles of CPR, then activate your emergency response system (call 911) and retrieve an AED.
+What is...Provide 5 cycles of high quality CPR, then activate your emergency response system (call 911) and retrieve an AED.
+This is an example of a "unwitnessed" victim encounter.

 500